 The LBB staff's data collection methodology is based on agency budgets and reported expenditures.
-Participating agencies were asked to provide a detailed accounting of all agency expenditures including administration, selected residential and non-residential programs, and facilities by the object of expense categories reported in their legislative appropriations request.
-Agencies were provided with templates to account for all expenditures and the populations served with those dollars.
+Participating agencies were asked to provide a detailed accounting of all agency expenditures including administration, selected residential and non-residential programs, and facilities by the object of expense categories reported in their Legislative Appropriations Request.
+Agencies were provided with templates to account for all expenditures and the populations served with those expenditures.

-LBB staff met with agency personnel in October 2004 to review the data collection templates and project methodology.
+LBB staff met with agency personnel to review the data collection templates and project methodology.
 Among those attending the meetings were the agency director, agency chief financial officer, agency director of research, respective LBB budget analyst, and LBB Criminal Justice Data Analysis team staff.
 Each agency was given the opportunity to provide comment prior to the official request for information.